charlesponti/pfnp/notes/CSS.md

 * **cursor** change this property if, for example, you wanted the cursor to be a pointer instead of the default arrow icon

 ## Tools:

 * **ColorPicker.com** Allows you to pick any color, providing both the HEX and RGB codes

+* **Normalize.css** A open-source css file that normalizes css properties across browsers and fixes some styling quirks.

 ## Reference Sites
 * **CSS-Tricks.com** CSS Tutorials